Azure/fta-customerfacingapps/digital-marketing/articles/wordpress-on-azure-web-apps.md

     * Edit **wp-config.php**
         ![Screenshot](media/wordpress-on-azure-web-apps/wp-19.png)

-    * Change the following values: **DB_NAME, DB_USER, DB_PASSWORD, DB_HOST** with MySQL on IaaS VM values. **Important**: as you can see these values are read from Web App's App Settings Connection string instead of being hard coded here.
-So its recommended to update the App settings.
-So follow the next method.
+    * Change the following values: **DB_NAME, DB_USER, DB_PASSWORD, DB_HOST** with MySQL on IaaS VM values. **Important**: as you can see, by default these values are read from Web App's App Settings Connection String instead of being hard coded here.
+So it's recommended to update the App Settings Connection String instead.
         ![Screenshot](media/wordpress-on-azure-web-apps/wp-30.png)

 ## Adding a Custom Domain